Conjunctions Lesson Plans: Creative Teaching Strategies

 If students are confused between prepositions and conjunctions, I add that practice to the station rotations.
 Then, when I see that students are ready to move beyond identification, I add one of the higher order thinking activities to the mix.

 My classes definitely spend some time on conjunctions!
-Tough standards that work with sentence structure, parallelism, and types of clauses depend on students’ understanding of conjunctions.
+Tough standards that work with sentence structure, parallelism, and types of clauses depend on students’ understanding these.

 Finally, close conjunction activities with exit tickets before moving to phrases.
 If learners need extra review, we might work in stations again or concentrate on a simple worksheet.